 A distributor pricing strategy can help brand owners keep consistent pricing on their products across all of their sales channels and partners.
 Why is this so important for brand owners?

 Resellers can put brands’ reputations and revenue at risk by slashing product prices and creating price discrepancies in the market.
 Brand owners can avoid having to compete against their own products and get beat out by resellers by building a distributor pricing strategy.

 Key reasons for brand owners to enforce retailer pricing through a distributor pricing strategy:

-Without the proper restrictions in place, resellers can easily gouge product prices and offer deals brand owners simply can’t match.
+Without the proper restrictions in place, resellers on the gray market can easily gouge product prices and offer deals brand owners simply can’t match.
 Brand owners may be forced to compete against their own products being sold by resellers as customers opt for the best deals online.

-Inconsistent product pricing doesn’t just hurt brand owners’ bottom lines; it puts their brands’ reputation at risk.
+Inconsistent product pricing doesn’t just hurt brand owners’ bottom lines; it puts businesses at risk of brand devaluation.
 Seeing a product listed for multiple prices online can be confusing for customers, and may even raise red flags of counterfeits on the market.
 Brands need consistent product pricing to maintain brand cohesiveness and show that they deliver the same value to all of their customers.

 Brand relationships and loyalty are extremely important to many online shoppers these days, but one thing still reigns supreme: deals.
 A brand could have the most loyal customers and still lose sales to a reseller price-gouging their products and diverting sales.
 Enforcing retailer pricing ensures that brand owners aren’t losing revenue and customers to these resellers.